 If your RC is lost or stolen, you must immediately file a complaint at the local police station or via their online portal.
+If your card is lost or stolen, consult the Parivahan vehicle guide to prevent illegal vehicle cloning.
 The RTO will not process a duplicate RC application without a valid FIR/NCR number.

 Pay the service fee online.
 Download the generated Form 26.
 In most states, you must visit the RTO to submit the physical file and perform an inspection if requested.